EgonChain/Egoncoin-Core/readme.md

 This package is developed for Egon Chain and must be used strictly for only Egon Mainnet.
 You are required to follow the instruction given as it is.
-If a problem occurs please get in touch with the developer.<br />
+If a problem occurs please raise an issue here<br />
 This directory contains node source code, node setup, and startup script. <br /><br />

 In order to become a validator in Egon Mainnet you first need to set up and start the node:<br /><br />